Spring Boot / Java / Database / Backend

 Introduction

 Modern enterprise applications often require data from multiple sources.
-Whether you are integrating legacy systems or implementing a micro-database pattern, Spring Boot provides robust ways to handle multiple DataSource beans.
+Whether you are integrating legacy systems or implementing a micro-database pattern, Spring Boot supports multiple DataSource beans.

 The Strategy